tonymorris/blog/posts/2014-03-04-haskell-functions-take-one-argument.markdown

 themselves of this fact, it has been my experience that they will renege on it at some time in the future.

-The use of casual terminology such as this surely helps to set this trap:
+The use of casual terminology such as the following surely helps to set this
+trap:

 > Examining the signature to the `map` function, we see that it takes *two arguments*: